MoIzadloo/ultimate-react-multilevel-menu/README.md

 ### Logo

-Logo component is container of your logo which can be an image or a simple text
+The logo component is the container of your logo which can be an image or simple text

 #### Props